-If you're trying to solver a letter scramble puzzle with a wildcard character, never fear.
+If you're trying to solve a letter scramble puzzle with a wildcard character, never fear.
 Simply enter this wildcard in the solver as either a ? or a *.
-It will cycle through all of the letters in the alphabet to see what words it can unscramble that include the wildcard tile.
+It will cycle through all of the letters in the alphabet to see if it can unscramble words that include the wildcard tile.

 Probably our most common user support question.
 We originally built these tools as a family-friendly solving tool for popular word games.
-If you don't see a word, it is usually because:
+If you don't see a term, it is usually because: